luxkun/ReGoap/README.md

 *IMPORTANT*: false preconditions are NOT supported *IMPORTANT*: the action effects aren't written in the memory when the action is done, this is a wanted behaviour because in most of the games you will want to set these variables from the memory or from the sensors.
-If you want you can override Exit in your GoapAction and set the effects to the memory, example following.
+If you want you can override Exit in your ReGoapAction and set the effects to the memory, example following.

 #### Goal